AdobeDocs/experience-manager-cloud-manager.en/help/managing-code/git-submodules.md

 ## Limitations {#limitations}

-When using git submodules, be aware of the following:
+When using Git submodules, be aware of the following:

-* The git URL must be exactly in the syntax described above.
+* The Git URL must be exactly in the syntax described above.
 * For security reasons, do not embed credentials in these URLs.
 * Only submodules at the root of the branch are supported.
 * Git submodule references are stored to specific Git commits.
 As a result, when changes to the submodule repository are made, the commit referenced needs to be updated.
 For example, by using `git submodule update --remote`.